nmoua90/Hoonigan/README.md

 - [ ] Learn how to use GIT
 - [x] Edit the Header File

-## Quick Tutorial on How to Use Git:
+## Quick Tutorial on How to Use Git
 	> Fork this Repository onto your Git account by Clicking In the Upper Right Corner

 	> Open GitBash and navigate to your directory of choice via the "cd" keyword